castaneai/minimatch/docs/differences.md

 minimatch is modeled after [Open Match](https://github.com/googleforgames/open-match), but has some differences in its internal architecture.

-## There is no Evaluator or Synchronizer
+## There is no Synchronizer

 In minimatch, tickets fetched by Backend are immediately placed in the Pending state.
-Multiple Backends (Match Functions) do not fetch the same ticket.
+Multiple Backends (Match Functions and Evaluators) do not fetch overlapping tickets at the same time.
-Therefore, there is no need to eliminate duplicate matches (multiple matches with the same ticket).
+Therefore, there is no need to resolve race conditions.
-In other words, neither Synchronizer nor Evaluator is needed.
+In other words, Synchronizer is not needed.

 ## Ticket TTL